Dexyon/mvvmcross-objectlist/README.md

 ## Version 0.2
 - Made the default dell in iOS a default value.
 Overrides can be done via the constructor.
+- Added a default listitem to the Droid Project.
+Overrides can be done via the constructor.

 ## Version 0.1
 - Added the first demo project for Touch and Droid